Diving Accident Evacuations by Helicopter and Immersion Pulmonary Edema | Canada Hyperbarics Skip to main content

 What They Found

 They found a total of 46 diving accidents were evacuated by helicopter during the study period, with 23 offshore and 23 at landing zones.
-Immersion pulmonary edema (IPE) was a significant concern, accounting for one-third of all identified causes in these helicopter-evacuated accidents and at least half of the deaths at the dive site.
+Immersion pulmonary oedema (IPE) was a significant concern, accounting for one-third of all identified causes in these helicopter-evacuated accidents and at least half of the deaths at the dive site.
 Additionally, one-quarter of rescued IPE victims died from early cardiac arrest.

 What This Means for Canadian Patients

-For Canadian divers, this study highlights the critical need for rapid medical evacuation in serious diving incidents like immersion pulmonary edema (IPE) or decompression sickness.
+For Canadian divers, this study highlights the critical need for rapid medical evacuation in serious diving incidents like immersion pulmonary oedema (IPE) or decompression sickness.
 Recognizing symptoms of IPE, such as breathing difficulties, and ensuring quick access to emergency services can be life-saving.
 Prompt medical attention for diving injuries is crucial for better outcomes.

 Canadian Relevance